NIST Cybersecurity Framework (CSF)

 nist-cybersecurity-framework

-History of NIST CSF
+The History of NIST CSF

-The original version (v1.0) was released in 2014 and intended for critical infrastructure such as energy and banking.
-The framework was made of five core functions: Identify, Protect, Detect, Respond, Recover.
-Due to its comprehensive nature, it’s been widely adopted and used by organizations of all sizes across every industry.
-It’s considered to be the gold standard to build and mature security programs as it provides metrics to measure progress, which assists in communicating to senior leadership the program’s efficacy.
+While NIST CSF became a requirement for all federal agencies in May 2017, it's been widely adopted and used by organizations of all sizes across every industry due to its comprehensive nature.
+It’s now considered to be the gold standard to build and mature security programs as it provides metrics to measure progress, which assists in communicating to senior leadership the program’s efficacy.

 The current version (v2.0) was released by NIST in February of 2024 and includes multiple updates.
 These include a sixth core function (Govern), recognized broader application with language changes, and clarification along with implementation examples.
 It also includes supply chain risk and aligns to other NIST resources.

-NIST CSF Compliance Checklist
+NIST CSF Compliance Checklist: The 6 Pillars

+Achieving NIST compliance can be a long process that considers software solutions, physical security, and internal processes.
 The primary objective of the NIST CSF 2.0 is to help identify areas of weakness, prioritize hardening efforts, and communicate to technical and business leaders through six core functions.

 Govern